Irritable Bowel Syndrome

 - No single diagnostic test confirms IBS.

-- CBC/CMP and stool testing may be used to rule out alternative causes when alarm features or persistent diarrhea are present.
+- Without alarm findings, diagnostic testing is often minimized; CBC/CMP and stool testing are used selectively to rule out alternative causes when concerning cues are present.

 - Colonoscopy may be indicated in selected patients (for example concerning history or risk profile).